Updated June 2018

 The auditee will be given an opportunity to provide a response to the audit findings and "other matters" (if any) within five business days – unless advised otherwise by the auditor.
 USAC management will review the auditee's response, and will prepare a response to address the conditions and note corrective actions as necessary.

-Both the auditee and USAC management responses will be incorporated into the draft audit report and submitted to the USAC Board of Directors to be deemed final.
-The USAC Board of Directors may request USAC management to reassess any aspect of the report prior to the report becoming final.
-Once finalized, both the auditee and the FCC will receive copies of the final audit report.
-The final audit report may be made available to the public upon request.
+Both the auditee and USAC management responses will be incorporated into the draft audit report and submitted to the FCC to be deemed final.
+Once finalized, the auditee will receive a copy of the final audit report.
+The final audit report may be made available to the public upon written request.

 A list of common USAC audit findings, organized by support program, are available for download.
 Regularly our audit team assesses audits completed to determine the root cause for these findings.
 With preparation and proper documentation throughout the year, audit findings can be minimized.